 We detail the developments surrounding the municipal bond tax exemption and provide context through a volatile and uncertain market.

 Municipal bonds (munis) have been used in the United States for more than two centuries to fund the majority of education, healthcare, infrastructure, and public safety ventures.
-By purchasing munis, investors lend money to the municipality in exchange for regular interest payments that are usually paid semi-annually and the repayment of their original investment or principal.
+By purchasing munis, investors lend money to the municipality in exchange for regular interest payments, usually paid semi-annually, and the repayment of their original investment, or principal.

 What’s at Risk?